L-SR1: Learned Symmetric-Rank-One Preconditioning: Theoretical Background and Preliminaries

 A typical learned optimization framework consists of the following update rule:

 where $\varphi_{\Theta}(\cdot)$ is a learnable function parameterized by $\Theta$, which can be conditioned on a variety of features, such as the current iterate and gradient.

-Training a learned optimizer, referred to as \emph{meta-training}, involves alternating between \emph{inner} and \emph{outer} iterations.
-In each outer iteration, the optimizer performs $K$ unrolled inner optimization steps.
-The \emph{inner} objective values along the optimization trajectory are recorded and used to compute a \emph{meta-loss}, often of the form:
+Training a learned optimizer (\emph{meta-training}) alternates between \emph{inner} and \emph{outer} iterations.
+In each outer iteration, the optimizer performs $K$ unrolled inner steps, whose objective values are used to compute a \emph{meta-loss}, often of the form: